somnolentPumpkin/ai-tools/README.md

 # Beth's AI Tools
 This repo contains a list of the tools I've made to make it easy to interact with OpenAI's artificial intelligences, such as GPT-3 and DALL-E.

-Since the OpenAI APIs cost money, you will need to provide your own API token, which you can get from here: https://beta.openai.com/account/api-keys
+Since the OpenAI APIs cost money, you will need to provide your own API token.
+The instructions below will guide you on how to do that, and how to use the tools.

-**Note:** You will need to create an OpenAI account before you can get an API key from that link.
-At the time of writing this, you get $18 worth of free credits when you first sign up for an account.
+**All of these were built for function, not beauty.**

 # How to use
 1. Create an account at: [beta.openai.com/signup](https://beta.openai.com/signup)